Dominic Thiem: 2018: First major final

-2019: Masters 1000 title, major final, ATP Finals runner-up
+2019: Masters 1000 title, Major final, ATP Finals runner-up

 Thiem won five titles in 2019, tying with Novak Djokovic for the Tour lead.
 Thiem started his season at the Qatar Open, but was upset in the first round by Pierre-Hugues Herbert.
 At the Australian Open, he defeated Benoît Paire in five sets before retiring to Alexei Popyrin in the second round.
-He failed to defend his title in Buenos Aires and was knocked out of the Rio Open by Laslo Đere.
+He failed to defend his title in Buenos Aires and was knocked out of the Rio Open by Laslo Djere.
 At the Indian Wells Masters, he defeated Ivo Karlovic, got a walkover through Gael Monfils, and beat Milos Raonic en route to the final, where he defeated Roger Federer in three sets to claim his first ATP Masters 1000 title.
 As a result, he returned to his career-best ranking of world No. 4.
 Nicolás Massú was a new addition to Thiem's coaching team a month before the Indian Wells tournament.

 At the Monte Carlo Masters he lost to eventual finalist Dušan Lajović in the third round.
 Thiem next went to Barcelona, where he captured his third career ATP 500 title.
 En route to the title, Thiem did not drop a set, including in his win over eleven-time champion Rafael Nadal in the semifinal, his fourth win on clay over the Spaniard.
 Thiem defeated Daniil Medvedev in straight sets in the final.
 Just prior to the French Open Thiem parted with long time coach and manager Günter Bresnik, who he had been working with for 15 years.
 Thiem was seeded fourth at the French Open and reached his fourth consecutive semifinal at the tournament where he faced world No. 1, Novak Djokovic.
 In a four-hour match stretching over two days, Thiem defeated Djokovic in five sets, advancing to his second major final.
 In the final, he again faced Rafael Nadal.
 After splitting the competitive first two sets, Nadal won the third and fourth sets to take the match.